VDA5050/VDA5050/VDA5050_EN.md

 - Route network configuration:
 Within the routes, stations for loading and unloading, battery charging stations, peripheral environments (gates, elevators, barriers), waiting positions, buffer stations, etc. are defined.
 - Mobile robot configuration: The physical properties of a mobile robot (size, available load carrier mounts, etc.) are stored by the operator.
-The mobile robot shall communicate this information via the topic `factsheet` in a specific way that is defined in Section [6.17 Topic "Factsheet"](#617-topic-factsheet) of this document.
+The mobile robot shall communicate this information via the topic `factsheet` in a specific way that is defined in Section [7.10 Implementation of the factsheet message](#710-implementation-of-the-factsheet-message) of this document.

 The configuration of routes and the route network described above are not part of this document.
 They form the basis for enabling order control and driving course assignment by the fleet control based on this information and the transport requirements to be completed.